 Type 2 diabetes is a risk factor for CHD, i.e., coronary heart disease.
 However, the biological pathways which explain the link are murky.

 Nature Genetics published a big analysis of genetic data.
-The team studied about what leads to type 2 diabetes.
+The team studied what leads to type 2 diabetes.
 Also clarified the connection between coronary heart disease and type 2 diabetes.

 According to statistics, around 95 % of people that have diabetes have T2D.
-This is a condition which develops when the body produces insulin, but the cells are not able to use it to absorb the blood sugar and use it as energy.
+This is a condition that develops when the body produces insulin, but the cells are not able to use it to absorb the blood sugar and use it as energy.

 If the diabetes is not under control, it may lead to hyperglycemia or high blood sugar.
-That can cause severe health problems like vision impairment, heart disease, kidney disease and stroke.
+That can cause severe health problems like vision impairment, heart disease, kidney disease, and stroke.

 Diabetes is the 7th leading death cause in the U.S. Around 30.3 million have diabetes.
 This includes 25 % of people who are without diagnosis and are not aware of it.